laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-A significant contribution to understanding edge co-occurrences in natural images came from Sigman et al. (2001).
-By analyzing edge orientations in natural images, they quantified the probability density function of edge co-occurrences based on their relative positions and orientations.
+A significant contribution to understanding the association field came from studying **edge co-occurrences in natural images** by Sigman et al. (2001).
+They quantified the probability density function of edge co-occurrences based on their relative positions and orientations.
 The figure demonstrates this by showing the spatial distribution patterns for edges relative to a reference edge at different orientations.
 For iso-oriented edges (a), the co-occurrence pattern shows clear structure.
 As the relative orientation increases through 22.5° (b), 45° (c), 67.5° (d), to 90° (e), distinct spatial patterns emerge.

 A key finding was that for any given relative orientation between edges, the angle of maximal interaction occurs at the bisector between the orientations.
-This suggests that co-occurring edges tend to lie on a common circle - a property known as cocircularity.
+This suggests that **co-occurring edges tend to lie on a common circle** - a property known as cocircularity.
 Panel (f) illustrates this geometrical principle: given two edges at angles w (red, 20°) and c (blue, 40°), the cocircularity solutions (green lines at 30° and 120°) represent the possible orientations of connecting circular arcs.
 This mathematical relationship provides insights into how the visual system might leverage statistical regularities in natural scenes for contour integration.
+We will go back into the details of this a bit further in the talk.

+This association field concept provided a compelling framework for understanding how the visual system may implement contour integration through neural connectivity patterns. but before going there we should go back to the **basic anatomy of the visual cortex**.

+{{< /speaker_note >}}

+---

+## Contour detection and the Association Field

+{{< figure src="https://laurentperrinet.github.io/publication/chavane-22/AssoFieldNoBosking.png" title="[Field *et al*, 1993]" height="420" >}}

+{{< speaker_note >}}

 {{< /speaker_note >}}